 Products with labels saying “sustainably farmed” or “MSC certified” usually indicate better choices.
 MSC stands for the Marine Stewardship Council.

 Mercury is a particular concern with some types of seafood.
-However, according to the AHA, the mercury content in shrimp is likely to be low.
+However, according to

 Storage and cooking